Vietnamese Fish Sauce Dipping Sauce - Nước Mắm Chấm

 2 tablespoons of fish sauce

-Add lime, apple cider vinegar, fish sauce, and sugar dissolved in hot water then mix well.
+Add lime, apple cider vinegar, fish sauce, and dissolved sugar water then mix well.

 Add cold water and mix well.